danpoynor/react-gallery-app/README.md

 ## Features

-- App displays a loading indicator each time the app fetches new data.
 - Three default clickable topics are provided: `Fat Cats`, `Mean Dogs`, and `Big Birds`.
 - Clicking on a topic will display a loading indicator as data is fetched.
+- The search feature allows searching for photos by `tag` query param.
 - Using the browser's forward and back buttons displays correct data.
-- Search feature allows searching for photos by tag.
 - "No Results Found" message appears if no matches found for a search.
   - [http://localhost:3000/search/unknowsearchtext](http://localhost:3000/search/unknowsearchtext)
 - "404: Page Not Found" message appears when a URL path does not match an existing route.